 Take a Trip to the Danube Delta

 No beach vacation in Romania would be complete without a visit to the Danube Delta.
-Whether you opt for a guided tour or a short day trip on your own, this UNESCO World Heritage Site, with its outstanding marshlands, remote fishing villages, and incredible biodiversity (exceeded only by Australia’s Great Barrier Reef) makes for a fabulous travel experience.
+Whether you opt for a guided tour or a short day trip on your own, this UNESCO World Heritage Site, with its outstanding marshlands, remote fishing villages, and incredible biodiversity (exceeded only by Australia’s Great Barrier Reef), makes for a fabulous travel experience.

 Traditional guesthouses and floating hotels dot the area, and most of them greet guests with wonderful regional food and lots of authentic fish specialties.

-Tulcea, a mid-size port town about two-hour drive from Constanta, makes an excellent starting point for exploring the Danube Delta.
+Tulcea, a mid-size port town about a two-hour drive from Constanta, makes an excellent starting point for exploring the Danube Delta.